ezratl/PiScan/README.md

 In short, it communicates through a TCP connection, with a default port 1234.

 To listen to PiScan's audio feed remotely, use a stream client that supports RTSP, such as VLC, and enter the MRL `rtsp://<host_address>:8554/audio`.
 Setting a low network caching time is advised to reduce audio latency.

+Note: The client is being migrated to this repository to simplify API development.
+The version in the separate repo is still recommended for now, but it will be deprecated in the next update.

+## Troubleshooting
+If build errors are occuring with ModemAM.cpp or similar sources, the LIQUID_API_OLD CMake flag needs toggled.
+Generally it needs to be set to OFF for liquid versions >= 1.3.2, but swapping its value may help in other cases.

 ## Disclaimer
 This is a personal project; it lacks both the design standards and testing standards of commercially-built software, meaning no guarantees can be made of its reliability.
 Use at your own risk.